lamastex/spark-trend-calculus/README.md

 ```

 - I extracted only the top 1,000 (in order to limit the number of articles to fetch in a 4h time competition)
-- I can safely pull all articles from online websites using URL in Gdelt.
+- I can safely fetch all articles from online websites using the URLs provided in data model.
-- I simply need to join back to original dataset.
-- The list of URL I can get back is around 30K large.
-- On my 10 nodes cluster, I reckon it should take around 30mn to scrape all those.
+- The list of URLs I get back is around 30K large.
+On my 10 nodes cluster, I reckon it should take around 30mn to scrape all of those.
-- I retrieve only one third and build a web scraper properly distributed across my 10 nodes.
+- I only fetch the first third and build an efficient web scraper that I distribute across my 10 nodes.

+### Fetching HTML content

-For that purpose, I'm using a version of [Goose](https://github.com/GravityLabs/goose/wiki) scraper that I recompiled for Scala 2.11
+For that purpose, I'm using a version of [Goose](https://github.com/GravityLabs/goose/wiki) that I recompiled for Scala 2.11

 ```
 +-------+---------+---------------------------------------------------------------------------------------------------------+----------+